EPO Case-Law Update

 - Recent procedural decisions

-- Decisions on computer-implemented inventions and pharma/biotech inventions
+- Recent substantive decisions, including decisions on computer-implemented and pharma/biotech inventions

 - Report period 2018 - 2019